-Note: If you are interested in a training on the basics of updating water right files, Please contact either Sue Glenn or Dana Dredge.
+Note: If you are interested in a training on the basics of updating water right files, please contact Dana Dredge.
 Please note: you need to at least have five participants and we like to limit the training to twenty (this makes for a good round table discussion).

 State statutes provide that all water is the property of the public.
 Rights to use water are administered through the Division of Water Rights.
 Much of the State of Utah is closed to new appropriations of water, so people proposing new projects may have to obtain existing rights and amend them for new developments.
 The following material highlights a few general considerations and is provided for information purposes only.
 As in all legal and financial transactions, expert professional counsel is advisable.

 Water rights may have many types of owners including individuals, partnerships, trusts, companies, financial institutions, and political entities.
 Title to a water right may be in a different name than is the land upon which it is used.
 A water right may be conveyed silently as an appurtenance to the land upon which it is used (if title to both the land and the water right are in the same entity).
 Or, a right may be conveyed with land in a specifically described amount, or it may be conveyed separately without any land involved.
 Also, land can be sold without its appurtenant water rights if the rights are expressly reserved or have been conveyed or changed away prior to the conveyance of the land.